 - The child has an extremely short attention span.

-- He also tends to display a lack of social comfort, and may, at times, behave older and mature than his actual age.
+- They also tends to display a lack of social comfort, and may, at times, behave older and mature than his actual age.

-- This may sometimes translate into an inability to adapt and be comfortable in social settings that involve kids of his age.
-He may not be able to relate to jokes and sarcasm that kids of his age may enjoy.
+- This may sometimes translate into an inability to adapt and be comfortable in social settings that involve kids of their own age.
+They may not be able to relate to jokes and sarcasm that kids of their age may enjoy.

-- He may have an above average intelligence and logic, even at a very early age.
+- They may have an above average intelligence and logic, even at a very early age.

-- When the child is over stimulated or tired, he may be prone to throwing tantrums and meltdowns.
+- When the child is over stimulated or tired, they may be prone to throwing tantrums and meltdowns.

-- He may also be susceptible to sensory dysfunctions and may be unable to tolerate crowds and may display extreme sensitivity to strong tastes, bright lights, crowds and noises.
+- They may also be susceptible to sensory dysfunctions and may be unable to tolerate crowds and may display extreme sensitivity to strong tastes, bright lights, crowds and noises.

 - The child may also be more prone to anxiety and depression.